 Accommodation in the Favaios area includes the gorgeous manor house of Casa dos Barros in Sabrosa (make sure you get a decent-sized room though) and the Pousada de Barão de Forrester in the nearby town of Alijó, less than 3 km from Favaios.

-The main church was started in the middle ages and given Gothic additions and a pretty ornate wooden ceiling in the 16th and 17th centuries.
+Trevões parish church was started in the middle ages and given Gothic additions and a pretty ornate wooden ceiling in the 16th and 17th centuries.
 Trevões also has seven chapels, enough for each of it’s manor houses.
 If you’re into religious art and jewellery, you might want to check out the Sacred Art museum.

 The Museu do Trevões celebrates local traditions and rural life with displays of kitchen, household and agricultural tools and objects.
 There’s a cosy little bar on the upper floor, too.

 As well as the spectacular views over the Douro vineyards and hills, the medieval village of Barcos has some buildings of interest, several relating to its former status as seat of the key judicial and parochial powers in the Sabroso municipality.
 It’s not far from the interesting small town of Tabuaço.

 Notable buildings from this era are the former city hall and a prison for both men and women in the main village square.
 Death sentences were carried out in Mata da Forca (Gallows Woods) on the eastern edge of the village.
 Just off the square, at the end of Rua da Fonte Velha, is the old fountain the street is named after and Casa da Roda dos Expostos which used to take in abandoned children.